-Under the 2022 Stock Incentive Plan (the 2022 Plan), up to 6.8 million shares of common stock are available for awards to our employees, officers, consultants, and directors.
+Under the Stock Incentive Plan of 2017 (the 2017 Plan), up to 17 million shares of common stock are available for awards to our employees, officers, consultants, and directors.
 Awards may be in the form of stock options, stock appreciation rights, restricted stock, restricted stock units, performance share units, and other stock-based awards.
-Each award, under the 2022 plan is counted as 1.00 share.
+Each full-value award, defined as any award other than a stock option or stock appreciation right, is counted as 1.76 shares.
 The exercise price for stock options issued cannot be less than the fair value of the underlying common stock as of the grant date.
-The maximum term of each stock option or stock appreciation right is ten years after the date of grant.
-At December 31, 2022, approximately 6.6 million shares were available for future grants under the 2022 Plan.
+Stock options generally have a term of eight years after the date of grant and fully vest after three years.
+At December 31, 2021, approximately 8.3 million shares were available for future grants under the 2017 Plan.